-The Acadians and early British settlers also canoed across from this place, as did the iceboats which used to deliver mail through long, bitter winters, and thereafter ferries of ever-increasing size, until they were replaced by Confederation Bridge in the late 1990s.
+The Acadians and early British settlers canoed across the Northumberland Strait, as did the iceboats which used to deliver mail to Prince Edward Island through long, bitter winters.
+In later years, the iceboats were replaced by ferries of ever-increasing size until the opening of the Confederation Bridge in 1997, when ferry services were decommissioned.

 - Cape Jourimain National Wildlife Area was designated in 1980 for protection by the Canadian Wildlife Service

 - Cape Jourimain Nature Centre was opened to the public in 2001 as a not-for-profit corporation to tell this story and provide controlled public access to this hidden jewel among national wildlife areas.